fetaplop/m3-project-client/README.md

-## Components
+## File structure

-INSTEAD: FILE STRUCTURE (components, paged¨s) tarki8sta pathit
+Where to find the most important React components or services

+# src/pages

+- Home.js

+- Login.js

-- LoginPage
+- Private.js

-- SignupPage
+- Signup.js

-- HomePage
+- StopPage.js

+# src/components

-- Search
+- Search.js

-- (Results??)
+- NavbarComp.js

-- StopLink
+- PrivateRoute.js

-- StopPage
+- PublicRoute.js

+# src/lib

+These services are responsible for all the calls to the backend with axios.
+Auth.js is a HOC (higher-order component) that provides authentication state to all the components that need to know it (the consumers) and it is using auth service to do that.

-- MyFavourites
+- Auth HOC

-- Navbar
+  - withAuth(WrappedComponent)

-## Services

-kerro, mit nää on!!

 - Auth Service
   - auth.login(user)